dsuryd/dotNetify/DevApp.ViewModels/Docs/APIs/Multicast.md

 ## Multicast

-View models that inherit from __BaseVM__ maintains 1-to-1 association with their views.
-But in some use cases, such as chat rooms, multiplayer games, IoT broadcast, and any other kinds of collaborative applications, it is often desirable to allow a view model be shared among multiple views.
+View models that inherit from __BaseVM__ maintain 1-to-1 association with their views.
+But in some use cases, such as chat rooms, multiplayer games, IoT broadcast, and all kinds of collaborative applications, it is often desirable to allow a view model be shared among multiple views.
 DotNetify facilitates this by providing the __MulticastVM__ base class.

 #### Single Instance